L2HYUNN/vault/Idea/Tax Canvas Crawling Scheduler.md

 npm run content
 ```

+The scraped content is saved in the `jsons/[taxLawMenuName]` folder.

 > [!warning]
 > To execute each tax law scraping function, a `[taxLawMenuName].txt` link file must exist in the `src` folder matching the name of each menu.
 >